DUNE/dune-justin/docs/tutorials.dune.md

 `*_reco_data_*.root` in the working directory of the jobscript, when it finishes. `output-test-01` is the name of a Rucio dataset to add the output files to, and the full name of that dataset is `usertests:output-test-01`.
+9. `--lifetime-days` says that the output files are only guaranteed to persist on storage for 1 day.

 The command doesn't tell justIN where to put the output files.
 There are options to try to steer outputs to particular groups of storages, but with